antimof/UxPlay/README.txt

 \[0.0, 10.0\] seconds are allowed, and will be converted to a whole number of microseconds.
 Default is 0.25 sec (250000 usec).
-(This replaces the `-ao` option introduced in v1.62, as a workaround for a problem that is now fixed: it is not clear if changing the value of *x* produces any effects, however.)
+(This replaces the `-ao` option introduced in v1.62, as a workaround for a problem that is now fixed).

 **-ca *filename*** provides a file (where *filename* can include a full path) used for output of "cover art" (from Apple Music, *etc.*,) in